State police: One person dead, one in custody after Chest Township shooting; no threat to public

 "The suspect is in custody and there is no threat to the public," authorities said.

 Cambria County Coroner Jeffrey Lees said the victim was a woman in her 60s whose name was being withheld pending notification of family.
-An autopsy is scheduled for Friday, Lees said.
+An autopsy is set for Friday.

 State police from Troop A and other first responders were dispatched to the scene.